 - 18612 Beardslee Blvd [Building][Unit Number], Bothell, WA 98011

 Residential guests will be restricted dependent on the recommendations for the Safe Start King County.
 Residents will be notified of any and all updates regarding guests.

-- Clean all spaces in your unit that were assigned to you and any/all shared spaces
+- Clean thoroughly all spaces in your unit that were assigned to you and any/all shared spaces

-- Place all of your keys (unit, mail box, and exterior campus view key if applicable) into the envelope
+- Place all of your keys (unit and mail box) into the Express Check Out envelope & seal it.

-- Slide the entire packet into the HVCC exterior drop box to the left of the HVCC front doors.
+- Slide the entire packet into the bottom slot of the Husky Hall drop box, located to the left of the Husky Hall front doors.
 Be sure to push the packet all the way into the slot.

-If you have any questions about this process, please visit the HVCC Front Desk or call the RA on Duty at (206) 245-5536
+If you have any questions about this process when you are checking out, please call the RA on Duty at (206) 245-5536

 We know you may have other questions about your housing agreement and what Housing and Residential Life is doing for students who are concerned about their on-campus housing.
 As we move forward, please direct questions you may have to email@example.com.
 Our team is working hard to track questions and will respond to emails in a timely fashion.